pydanny/pydanny-event-notes/PyCodeConf2011/startup.rst

 * Started in Computer Science but graduated Graphic Design
 * Joined a startup as the Designer that grew into a medium sized company
 * Got bored
+* Wanted to do something that could impact the world